Personal Injury Claims Calculator

 When calculating a personal injury compensation amount two areas are taken into consideration, both special and general damages.
 The table of compensation amounts covers the general damages.

-Probably a very common question a potential personal injury client will always ask is ‘how much compensation will I get?’ and although the question seems straight forward, it is, in reality, difficult to answer.
+A question a potential client may ask is ‘how much compensation will I get?’
+Although the question seems straightforward, it is, in reality, difficult to answer.